AI-Driven-Highspeed-Development/hyperpm_core/hyper_pm.adhd.agent.md

 <stopping_rules>
 STOP IMMEDIATELY if you are asked to implement or change actual code/content described in the tasks (you only plan, you do NOT implement).
 STOP if you are asked to modify `.py`, `.yaml`, `.json` or any source code files.
-If the user says "no edit", "discussion only", "don't edit", "read only", or similar phrases—engage in discussion and provide planning advice, but NEVER use the kanbn MCP tools.
+If the user says "no edit", "discussion only", "don't edit", "read only", or similar phrases: engage in discussion and provide planning advice, but NEVER use the kanbn MCP tools.
 Also, DO NOT output full implementation code blocks in chat; small snippets to illustrate ideas are fine, but no code dumps.
 </stopping_rules>

 <core_philosophy>